 My presentation to the International Mokuhanga Association Conference at the University of Hawaii in Honolulu September 28, Thursday – October 1, Sunday, 2017.
 Keynote presentations by Mayumi Oda (artist), Seiichi Kondo (former ambassador), and Richard Notkin (artist) can be viewed at 2017.mokuhanga.org/keynotes/

-242 S. Santa Fe Salina, KS, 67401 785.827.1431 firstname.lastname@example.org Salinaartcenter.org The XYZs of Post-Digital Gesture: Drawings & Prints by Mike Lyon January 18 – April 16, 2017 Mike Lyon’s work is not digital art.
+242 S. Santa Fe Salina, KS, 67401 785.827.1431 firstname.lastname@example.org Salinaartcenter.org Exhibition walk-through The XYZs of Post-Digital Gesture: Drawings & Prints by Mike Lyon January 18 – April 16, 2017 Mike Lyon’s work is not digital art.
 Lyon is a pioneering figure in the emergent field of post-digital printmaking and graphics.
-[The first major study of the subject, […]
+[The first major study of […]

 The question of how to organize the visual and conceptual data that accrete as a portrait of a person is fundamental to Lyon’s work.
 While he answers the query technologically, he also answers it psychically.
 Each portrait coalesces identity into an ambitious exchange between sitter, artist and viewer.

 Kansas City printmaker Mike Lyon has established himself as a master of techniques by embracing technology to produce striking, larger-than-life portraits of people and nature.